 Description: A full-time postgraduate scholarship is available to start immediately for a suitably qualified candidate with a good honours or masters degree in an interdisciplinary field, such as chemistry, biochemistry, physical chemistry, chemical engineering, pharmaceutical science or material science, is required to undertake research studies leading to a PhD in Pharmacy.
 The project is highly interdisciplinary, involving the use of numerous biophysical methods in order to understand and therein gain insight to enhance the stability of seasonal flu vaccine.
 In addition, it requires working on the development of novel approaches to study different aspects of the vaccine with an emphasis on degradation issues during processing steps.
 The research will span both fundamental, applied research and process development on a broad range of characterization, formulation and degradation issues including but not limited to study – overall stability of the vaccine and structure of the virus, protein aggregation, particle size, surfactant-virus interaction, degradation mechanism of the virus by surfactants and temperature, and finding appropriate stabilizers.
 The candidate will have a rare opportunity to work in an academic environment, which collaborates closely with the world’s leading vaccine manufacturer with an aim to streamline vaccine manufacturing.

-Number of award(s): One postgraduate support will be available.
+Number of award(s): One postgraduate scholarship will be available.

-Duration of award(s): award is offered for up to three years.
+Duration of award(s): Scholarship is offered for up to three years.
 It may be renewed for up to three years, subject to satisfactory progress.

 What does it cover?
-The sponsorship will be valued at the same rate as the Australian Postgraduate Award and will be indexed annually.
+The scholarship will be valued at the same rate as the Australian Postgraduate Award and will be indexed annually.

 Selection Criteria: Not Known